MarkBojeHording/NewGeoHome/replit.md

 Preferred communication style: Simple, everyday language.
 IMPORTANT: Only implement exactly what is requested.
 Do not create mock/fake data or add unrequested features.
 Ask questions if unclear.

+## Development Rules (Updated)
+- **Layout Constraints**: Avoid flex containers for modals and containers as they are hard to modify locations of
+- **Scope Control**: Do not make extra changes outside the scope of what is being asked.
+If an extra task or feature seems like a good idea, ask first
+- **Targeted Changes**: Avoid making changes to other modals or modules other than the ones being targeted for change.
+If changes affect multiple components, inform user first
+- **Space Efficiency**: Avoid extra containers and dead space when making modals, screens or similar.
+Minimize margins and unnecessary spacing

 # System Architecture

 ## Frontend Architecture